No Waiting Period Life Insurance

 - Life insurance will help your loved ones pay for final expenses

-- It’s possible to get life insurance with no waiting period or health questions
+- It’s possible to get life insurance with no waiting period or health exam

 - Many factors influence life insurance costs, such as age and gender

 Life insurance is one of those things that people want in place as quickly as possible for peace of mind.
-Not only is it possible to get life insurance with no waiting period, but it’s also possible to find life insurance with no health questions and no waiting period.
+Not only is it possible to get no waiting period life insurance, but it’s also possible to find life insurance with no waiting period and no health questions.

 Life insurance policies will replace income and pay final expenses if the insured passes away, but they often pay a lump-sum payment after a specified timeframe has passed.

 For some people, though, waiting is not an option.
-How can you get life insurance with no waiting period?
+So can you get life insurance that starts immediately?
+And if so, how can you get life insurance with no waiting period?

 Some policies will allow you to buy life insurance that does not require a waiting period.